Neuraldominator/customer-signup-prediction/README.md

 # Customer signup prediction
 This project is focused on predicting the number of newly acquired customers over time.
-This has many use cases with high business impact for E.ON.
 It will be used for energy procurement on the forward market and to help steer marketing campaigns.

 ## 1. Project description